Date : Sat 1st September

 By Mark Dixon

-It is remarkable that in the past two months no less than two whales have washed up on Swartvlei Beach east of Sedgefield.
+It is remarkable that in the past two months no less than two whales have washed up on Swartvlei Beach west of Sedgefield.

 Even more remarkable is the fact that both whales washed up a few hundred meters apart, testimony to the consistency of currents along the shoreline.